dalong0514/readnotes/20200201读书笔记/2020112Clean-ArchitectureR02.md

 ### 4.4 No Formal Proofs

 But the proofs never came.
 The Euclidean hierarchy of theorems was never built.
 And programmers at large never saw the benefits of working through the laborious process of formally proving each and every little function correct.
-In the end, Dijkstra’s dream faded and died.
-Few of today’s programmers believe that formal proofs are an appropriate way to produce high-quality software.
+In the end, Dijkstra's dream faded and died.
+Few of today's programmers believe that formal proofs are an appropriate way to produce high-quality software.

 Of course, formal, Euclidian style, mathematical proofs are not the only strategy for proving something correct.
 Another highly successful strategy is the scientific method.